stefanpetschinka/ai-visibility-evidence-model/README.md

 ### Factor 5: Independent Corroboration

 Mentions by third parties are the classic path into a model's parametric knowledge, and the evidence for this factor is best read as three separate statements.
-First, controlled research shows that the frequency and spread of an entity in training data causally determine what a model knows about it without searching; the study makes no claim about the independence of those documents [5].
-Second, a preprint analysis reports a strong preference of several AI search systems for earned media over brand-owned content, based on the authors' own source classification [8].
+First, controlled research shows that the frequency of entity-related evidence across training documents causally affects what a model knows about the entity without searching; the study makes no claim about the independence of those documents [5].
+Second, a preprint analysis reports that several AI search systems show a strong preference for earned media over brand-owned content, based on the authors' own source classification [8].
 Third, the claim that the independence or authenticity of a mention itself causes higher AI visibility is not demonstrated by either source.
 The practical principle stands on methodological grounds, not on [5]: self-published corroboration networks replicate one voice in many costumes, provide no independent confirmation, and can violate platform guidelines; for manufactured mentions no reliable evidence of a positive effect exists.

 **Mechanism: driver for the parametric layer.
 Evidence grades, split:** B for training-data frequency as a causal factor in parametric knowledge [5]; C for the observed earned-media preference [8]; unsupported for independence itself as a causal visibility factor.